Wednesday – May 28, 2025

 6:30 p.m. – 9:30 p.m.

-Join us for a night of fun at Andretti Indoor Karting and Games.
+Join us for a night of fun at Andretti Indoor Karting & Games.
 The event includes a buffet dinner and bar.
-Entertainment will include go-karts, bowling, laser tag and lots of arcade games!
+Entertainment will include go-karts, bowling, laser tag, and lots of arcade games!
 This is an event for the entire family, but everyone who attends MUST be registered and have a name badge.
 Be sure to register your children if they will be coming with you.
 Various types of races are available.
-The minimum age is 4 years old and drivers must be at least 36″ tall.
+The minimum age is four and drivers must be at least 36” tall.
 A liability waiver is required.

 Saturday – May 31, 2025